BUDSLab - National University of Singapore

-I am a Ph.D.
-Candidate in the School of Design and Environment at the National University of Singapore (NUS) advised by Prof. Clayton Miller.
-I am part of the Building and Urban Data Science Lab (BUDSLab) and graduate student researcher for Singapore-Berkeley Building Efficiency and Sustainability in the Tropics 2 (SinBerBEST2)
+I am a Research Fellow in the College of Design and Engineering at the National University of Singapore (NUS) working under Prof. Clayton Miller.
+I am part of the Building and Urban Data Science Lab (BUDSLab) and the Singapore-Berkeley Building Efficiency and Sustainability in the Tropics 2 (SinBerBEST2).

-My research interests are broadly in the field of robotics, applied machine learning, and their applications to smart buildings and occupant thermal comfort.
+My research interests are broadly in the field of remote sensing, time-series forecasting, applied machine learning, and their applications to smart buildings and occupant thermal comfort.
 My recent work focuses on deep unsupervised learning, recommender systems, time-series outlier detection, agent-based modeling, and reinforcement learning with human-in-the-loop control.